 Aluminum and steel are the two most commonly used metals in manufacturing.
 However, despite their different properties and applications, it can be difficult to distinguish between them by appearance alone.
-Furthermore, aluminum and stainless steel come in countless different metals and grades, some of which look identical.

-When working with steel, aluminum, or any other type of metal, it’s important to know how to tell the difference between them.
-Depending on the metal, identification methods may be as simple as comparing colors.
-Many metals, though, look virtually identical.
-Fortunately, there are other techniques to determine what material you’re dealing with.
+When working with steel, aluminum, cast iron, or any other type of metal, it’s important to know how to tell the difference between them.
+Depending on the metal, identification methods may be as simple as comparing colors or as complex as conducting an OES Analysis.

 Below, we detail a few simple metal identification methods to help distinguish between steel and aluminum, different grades of aluminum, and other metals such as copper, bronze, and titanium.